-The allowance will only be allowed during the remaining two years of assessment in which the asset was used for purposes of trade.
-The taxpayer will therefore only be entitled to claim an allowance of R100 000 / 5 = R20 000 per year during years 4 and 5.
+The allowance will only be allowed during the remaining two years of assessment (years 4 and 5) in which the asset was used for purposes of generating taxable income.
+The taxpayer will therefore only be entitled to claim an allowance of R100 000/5 = R20 000 per year during years 4 and 5.

-4.3.7 Assets used for both private and business purposes
+4.3.7 Qualifying assets used for both private and business purposes

-The allowance must be reduced proportionately when an asset is used for private and business purposes, since the deduction is only allowable to the extent that the asset is used for the purposes of trade.
+The allowance must be apportioned if an asset is used for private and business purposes, since the deduction is only allowable to the extent that the asset was used for the purposes of trade.

-4.3.8 Assets not used for the whole year of assessment
+4.3.8 Qualifying asset not used for the whole year of assessment

-The allowance must be apportioned for an asset that has not been used for the purposes of trade throughout the year of assessment, for example, when -
+The allowance must be apportioned for an asset that has not been used for the purposes of trade throughout the year of assessment.
+This could occur, for example, if the asset is -

-- an asset is acquired and brought into use during a year of assessment; - an asset is disposed of during the year of assessment; or - a natural person is carrying on a trade in his or her own name and becomes insolvent or dies during the year of assessment.
+- acquired and brought into use during a year of assessment; - disposed of during the year of assessment; or - used by a natural person in carrying on a trade in his or her own name and that person becomes insolvent or dies during the year of assessment.